mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 For as long as I can remember, I've had 1 Gbps Ethernet speed in my house, and that's been fine.
 I do most of my work online, so the bottleneck is almost always my ISP rather than my home network.

 Lately, I've been finding that the bottleneck on my home storage server is my 1 Gbps network link, so I've been interested in a network upgrade.
+(TODO: Link)

 The next steps up are either 2.5 Gbps or 10 Gbps.
 Given that I've been fairly satisfied with 1 Gbps, I thought 10 Gbps would probably be too big a jump, so I might as well take a smaller step to 2.5 Gbps.

-But the more I read about 2.5 Gbps gear, the more complaints I saw that it's flaky and unreliable.
-The consensus seemed to be that it's about equally difficult to move to 2.5 Gbps or 10 Gbps, so you might as well go for 10 Gbps.
-So, I thought, fine!
-I'll do 10 Gbps.
+The more I read about 2.5 Gbps gear, the more complaints I saw that it's flaky and unreliable.
+The consensus seemed to be that it's just as hard to build a 10 Gbps network as it is to build a 2.5 Gbps, so you might as well go for 10 Gbps.

 I did run into headaches, but I'll cover that more below (TODO: link)